 This genus, comprising about 70 species of medium-sized, cylindric cacti, is native to Mexico and southern United States.
 They have large, gorgeous flowers, and the fruit of many species is edible.
 The generic name Echinocereus is from the Greek echinos (‘hedgehog’), referring to the spines, and the Latin cereus, which is derived from the Greek keros (‘wax candle’), see Stenocereus above.

-Claret cup cactus (Echinocereus triglochidiatus), also called Mojave mound cactus or kingcup cactus, is distributed in scrubland and dry montane woodland in the Mojave and Great Basin Deserts, from south-eastern California eastwards to Colorado and western Texas, and thence south into northern Mexico.
+This gorgeous plant, also known as Mojave mound cactus or kingcup cactus, is distributed in scrubland and dry montane woodland in the Mojave and Great Basin Deserts, from south-eastern California eastwards to Colorado and western Texas, and thence south into northern Mexico.

 The names claret cup and kingcup refer to the red, cup-shaped flowers, claret being red wine from the Bordeaux region of France.
-The specific name triglochidiatus is from the ancient Indo-European word tri (‘three’), and from the Greek glochinos, which may refer to any projecting point, especially of an arrow.
+The specific name is derived from the ancient Indo-European word tri (‘three’) and the Greek glochinos, which may refer to any projecting point, especially of an arrow.
 Thus, the name may be translated as ‘having three sharp points’, referring to the spines, which are arranged in clusters of three.

 The scarlet flowers of claret cup cactus seem almost too delicate to survive in the harsh environment of the Mojave Desert, here photographed in Joshua Tree National Park, California.
 (Photos copyright © by Kaj Halberg)

-Cockscomb hedgehog cactus (Echinocereus fasciculatus) is distributed in eastern Arizona, south-western New Mexico, and northern Sonora and Chihuahua, Mexico.
-It looks very similar to Engelmann’s hedgehog cactus (below), and some authorities regard them as a single species.
+This species is distributed in eastern Arizona, south-western New Mexico, and northern Sonora and Chihuahua, Mexico.
+It is very similar to Engelmann’s hedgehog cactus (below), and some authorities regard them as a single species.
 However, cockscomb usually has one principal central spine in each areole, whereas Engelmann’s has 2-6.

 Cockscomb hedgehog cactus, Saguaro East National Park, Arizona.
 (Photos copyright © by Kaj Halberg)

-Engelmann’s hedgehog cactus (Echinocereus engelmannii) is a highly variable species, which is found from southern Nevada and Utah southwards through eastern California and Arizona to southern Baja California and Sonora.
+A highly variable species, distributed from southern Nevada and Utah southwards through eastern California and Arizona to southern Baja California and Sonora.
 It is very similar to the species above, but has 2-6 central spines per areole.

 Engelmann’s hedgehog cactus, Salt River, Arizona.
 (Photo copyright © by Kaj Halberg)